-Oxford Summer Programme (OSP)-Wycliffe Hall, Oxford University

-This three-week CCCU and Wycliffe Hall programme examines how Christianity influenced the development of Western Culture.
-The programme is designed for students wishing to gain a more comprehensive understanding of the relationship between Christianity and the development of the West and who wish to do specialized work under expert Oxford academicians in the areas of history, religious studies, English, and history of science.
+Oxford Summer Programme (OSP) - Wycliffe Hall, Oxford University the development of the West and who wish to do specialized work under expert Oxford academicians in the areas of history, religious studies, English, and history of science.
 The curriculum includes a lecture series, integrative and thematic seminars, and field trips.
 The programme is structured for sophomores, juniors, and seniors; graduate and seminary students; nontraditional students; teachers; and those enrolled in continuing education programs.
-Students earn two-four semester credits.
+Students earn three-five semester credits.